uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/README.md

 [![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)](https://aws.amazon.com/)
 [![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)](https://www.mongodb.com/)

-Our frontend app will utilize Next.js's powerful server-side rendering features to supercharge the user experience, as well as TailwindCSS's unique approach to styling to provide an efficient, and aesthetically pleasing website.
+Our frontend app utilizes Next.js's powerful server-side rendering features to supercharge the user experience, as well as TailwindCSS's revolutionary approach to styling to provide an efficient yet aesthetically pleasing website.

-The backend will be implemented using Express.js, with the NoSQL database being hosted on MongoDB, and authentication / CDN services being delegated to Amazon Web Services (AWS).
+The backend is implemented with Express.js, with the NoSQL database being hosted on MongoDB Atlas, and authentication / CDN services being delegated to Amazon Web Services (AWS Cognito & AWS S3).

-Both apps will be written using TypeScript to ensure type safety and maintainability for future maintainers of the website.
+The entire project is written with TypeScript using strict, type-safe code to ensure type safety and maintainability for future maintainers of the website.

+# Project Structure

+This repository is a monorepo.
+Three modules are hosted on this repository - backend, frontend and types.

-### Libraries
+### Prerequisites

-*called packages in javascript projects*

-Visit the `package.json` files in the [root (`/`)](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/package.json), [`/frontend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/package.json) or [`/backend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/tree/main/backend/package.json) folder to see which packages we used and their versions.
+- Node.js 20^
+- npm 10.2.4^

+Project dependencies are specified in `package.json` files within each module (frontend, backend, types), and is managed by npm.

+## Frontend
+Make sure your working directory is in the frontend module's root directory `/frontend`.

+To start the development server:

+1. Install all dependencies using `npm i`.
+2. Start the Next.js development server using `npm run dev`.
+3. The development server should be started on `localhost:3001`.

+By default, the app will send API requests defined within `@/app/services` to `localhost:3000`.
+To configure this, you can change the values defined in `@/app/lib/consts.ts`.

+## Backend
+Make sure your working directory is in the backend module's root directory `/backend`.

+To start the development server:

+1. Install all dependencies using `npm i`.
+2. Optionally, specify a `.env` environment variables file.
+By default, the backend will use the `LOCAL` environment and load local services that do not require additional environment variables.
+Exporting `ENV=DEV` or `ENV=PROD` in `.env` will force the app to run in development or production environment, which uses external services that require additional credentials.
+Error messages will be helpful to help you determine which services are missing required environment variables.
+3. Start the development server using `npm run dev`.
+4. The development server should be started on `localhost:3000`.

-## Project setup
+## Types

-To run the project locally, try the following steps:

-1. Clone this repository: `git clone https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15.git`
-2. Install node (v20.11.1) and npm (10.2.4)
-  *NOTE* the project may work on other versions as well
-3. Open terminal in the root folder of the repository
+This is a static package including data type definitions used by both the frontend and backend services.

+To build this package:
-4. Install all dependencies: `npm i`
+1. Install all dependencies using `npm i`.
-5. Run project: `npm run dev`

-Alternatively, read through the individual `README.md`s of the [`/backend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/backend/README.md) and [`/frontend`](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/blob/main/frontend/README.md) to see how to run the frontend and backend seperately.
-The frontend does depend on the backend running so the website may not run as expected if backend is not running as well.
+2. Build the package using `npm run build`.
+3. The compiled package should be in `./dist/`.

-## Git Setup
+## Git Structure

-### Branches

-- **feature branches**: whenever we work on a new feature, we can make a seperate branch so that we can see what code changes this feature includes.
-These changes can be double checked by other teammates before being merged to `dev` branch using a pull request.
+- **other branches**: New features are implemented in their own branches.
+These changes are then merged to `dev` through pull requests.

-- `dev`: this branch is automatically deployed to [dev.aapc-nz.org](https://dev.aapc-nz.org/) so we can develop and test improvements before sharing with clients
+- `dev`: This branch is automatically deployed to [dev.aapc-nz.org](https://dev.aapc-nz.org/) with development environment credentials, and merged to `main` through pull requests.
-- `main`: this branch is automatically deployed to [aapc-nz.org](https://aapc-nz.org/) and is shared with clients
+- `main`: This branch is automatically deployed to [aapc-nz.org](https://aapc-nz.org/) with production environment credentials.

+# Public Usage

-## Usage examples
+## Site Visitors

-### Visitors (general public)

 Visitors can learn new concepts from the website.
 They have the ability to: